20squares/credible-commitments/credible-commitments/README.md

 - On the other hand, we covered the case of an altruistic **Coordinator**.
 In this case, **Coordinator**'s payoff is taken to be the sum of the utilities of both players, so the more players are collectively gaining, the more **Coordinator** gains.
 We verified that in this setup the optimal strategy for players is not paying any fees: This makes sense as **Coordinator** simply discards them, so paying fee would just result in a lower payoff for everyone.
 We verified that the equilibrium is obtained when **Coordinator** orders the transactions to *collectively* minimize both player's payoffs.

+- Finally, in the case of private information, the altruistic **Coordinator** will only maximize the expected utility *ex-ante*: In simple words, **Coordinator** does not have access to the player's private information, so can only maximize the 'visible portion' of players payoffs.
+As such, we showed that picking the 'best transaction order' as in the previous case does not result anymore in a equilibrium, exactly because the 'true' welfare is unknown to **Coordinator**, which essentially 'has to guess'.

 ### Sanity checks